pradeep3sep/interviewquestion/README dsa.md

 > ### 993.
 Cousins in Binary Tree

-Given the root of a binary tree with unique values and the values of two different nodes of the tree x and y, return true if the nodes corresponding to the values x and y in the tree are cousins, or false otherwise.
+Return true if the nodes corresponding to the values x and y in the tree are cousins, or false otherwise.

 Two nodes of a binary tree are `cousins` if they have the `same depth` with `different parents`.